 The regulations contained herein are general in nature and are subject to change as deemed necessary by the Board of County Commissioners.
-It is advisable to contact the Regulatory & Economic Resources Department at (305) 375-2800 to ascertain whether more restrictive regulations may apply to specific developments.
+It is advisable to call the Department of Regulatory and Economic Resources at 786-315-2660 to ascertain whether more restrictive regulations may apply to specific developments.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.